 2. Begin Allowing WFA to Employees

 If one of your team can work from Costa Rica for a year on a digital nomads work visa, and if you know that they will have no problem getting their work done (are reliable and efficient) then why not encourage this work style?

 Happier staff who have a more balanced work to life balance + who are given the freedom by their company to WFA (work from anywhere) = an employee who will value their employer.
 Happier staff are shown to result in reduced staff turnover and this itself results in huge cost saving in hiring and training new hire staff.Dr Paul Symonds

 So, hopefully, you as a company or manager are able to encourage staff to work from anywhere.

-On the contrary, though, studies show that staff are proving to be more effective working from the location of their choice remotely.
+On the contrary, though, studies show that staff is proving to be more effective working from the location of their choice remotely.

 Agile Methods and Guidelines: Even with a set of pre-determined guidelines for remote employees, new opportunities for improving the way they work from distance need refining.

 Even if you, for example, use specific software to manage teams, the logistics of where and how they can work are changing, and, in this sense, approaching WFA from an agile management perspective, for now, makes sense.